Jimmy Mitchell

 Jimmy Mitchell (22 October 1924 – 11 March 2004) was a Scottish footballer, who played for Queen's Park, Morton, Aberdeen and was player/manager of Cowdenbeath.
 Mitchell also represented the Scottish League XI once.

+Mitchell cost Aberdeen £7000 from Morton, which was one of their most expensive signings at the time.
+This price was worth it, however, with Mitchell leading Aberdeen to their first League Championship in 1955 and the League Cup the following season as captain.